Georgia Southern University: Student Government Association

 The Georgia Southern University Student Government Association (SGA) is a devolved system in which the individual campuses are self-governing.
 The Liberty Campus operates under the jurisdiction of the Armstrong Campus.
-While led by a single President, each campus maintains their own separate legislative and executive branches led by a Speaker and Executive Vice President respectively.
-They preside over meetings of their respective campus-level branch.
-The SGA President chairs the Presidential Advisory Committee, which acts in a similar capacity as the individual campus executive boards.
-Executive and legislative elections are held concurrently across all three campuses in April.
+It is led by a single president who oversees the entire organization and the executive branch.
+The legislative branch is led by a speaker and executive vice president who presides over meetings of the whole of the legislative branch.
+The SGA president chairs the President's Cabinet Committee.
+Executive and legislative elections are held concurrently across all three campuses in March.